ajh123/Sams-Bits/README.md

 *formally Sam's Bits*

-**Sam's Transport Bits**, the Minecraft mod designed for transportation and other random things.
+**Sam's Transport Bits**, design your own road network and export to Open Street Map.
+Vehicles coming soon!

 *While the mod was originally created for personal use, it is publicly available, and more features are planned for future updates.*
 *Stay tuned as this mod continues to grow with more unique integrations and utilities!*